Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Relational Formulation of Quantum Mechanics

 The justification for the above definition is that the probability of finding $S$ in eigenvector $|s_i\rangle$ in future measurement can be calculated from it by defining a projection operator $\hat{P}_i=|s_i\rangle\langle s_i|$.
 Noted that $\{|s_i\rangle\}$ are orthogonal eigenbasis, the probability is rewritten as:

-Eqs.(\ref{probability}) and (\ref{WF}) are introduced on the condition that there is no entanglement\footnote{See Section \ref{subsec:entanglement} for the definition of entanglement.} between quantum system $S$ and $A$.
-If there is entanglement between them, the summation in Eq.(\ref{probability}) over-counts the applicable alternatives of measurement configurations and should be modified accordingly.
+Eqs.(\ref{probability}) and (\ref{WF}) show why the measurement probability equals the modulus square of wave function.
+They are derived based on two conditions.
+First, the probability is calculated by modeling the bidirectional measurement process; Second, there are indistinguishable alternatives of potential measurement configurations in computing the probability.
+When the alternatives are distinguishable, even through inference from correlation information with another quantum system, the summation in Eq.(\ref{probability}) over-counts the applicable alternatives of measurement configurations and should be modified accordingly.
 A more generic approach to describe the quantum state of $S$ is the reduced density matrix formulation, which is defined as

 The probability $p_i$ is calculated using the projection operator $\hat{P}_i=|s_i\rangle\langle s_i|$